harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Can I auto-populate image tags from the previous stage into the next stage of the pipeline?

 For chained pipelines, you need to output a variable from the first child pipeline and use it as input in the second child pipeline.
-For more information, go to [Chained pipleine output variables](https://developer.harness.io/kb/continuous-delivery/articles/chained-pipeline-output-variables).
+For more information, go to [Chained pipeline output variables](https://developer.harness.io/kb/continuous-delivery/articles/chained-pipeline-output-variables).

 #### Can I export my entire FirstGen deployment history and audit trail from Harness?